giros-dit/nfv-lab-cds/README.md

 $ ./osm_renes1.sh
 ```

 9. Go to _RDSV-K8S_ and, with _kubectl_, execute the _bash_ command on the _kafka_ pod to open a console.
 Then, use the `kafka-console-consumer.sh` script to print all the messages written to the `sda-netflow-cds` topic.
 You can open the XFCE console of _h11_ and generate some network traffic.
 After several seconds, you should be able to see some messages.
-You can also inject a sample _PCAP_ file with cryptomining traffic.
+You can inject the sample _PCAP_ file with cryptomining traffic.
 To inject this _PCAP_, on _RDSV-OSM_ execute the following command:
 ```
 $ ./softflowd_inject_pcap.sh
 ```